Possibilistic simulation of quantum circuits by classical circuits: p-simulator construction

 \textit{Clifford.} Let $Q$ be a Clifford circuit.
 First, we can write an $n$-bit input $\ket{x} = \ket{x_1\dots x_n}$ as $\ket{x}=X_{1}^{x_1} \cdots X_{n}^{x_n}\ket{0^{n}}$.

-Now, we may use the commutation relations listed in Table~\ref{Commutation table} to commute all $X_{i}^{x_{i}}$ past the Clifford circuit $Q$ and just before (computational basis) measurements.
+Now, we may use the commutation relations listed in \tab{commutation_table} to commute all $X_{i}^{x_{i}}$ past the Clifford circuit $Q$ and just before (computational basis) measurements.
 Note that $Q$ would remain unchanged.
-Moreover, we may wlog (without-loss-of-generality) assume that the resulting $x$-dependent gates on qubit $i\in[n]$ are of the form $X_{i}^{a^{(i)} \cdot x}$ for some $a^{(i)}\in\{0,1\}^{n}$.
-The ``wlog'' is with respect to our definition of simulation because, just before (computational basis) measurements, $Y$ can be replaced by $X$, and $Z$ by identity.
+Moreover, we may wlog (without-loss-of-generality) assume that the resulting $x$-dependent gates on qubit $i\in[n]$ are of the form $X_{i}^{a^{(i)} \cdot x}$ for some $a^{(i)}\in\{0,1\}^{n}$, where the dot means inner product mod $2$ .
+The ``wlog'' is with respect to our definition of p-simulation because just before (computational basis) measurements, $Y$ can be replaced by $X$, and $Z$ by identity.
+Note that the $X$ gate is the same as the \emph{classical} $\notgate$ gate and we use the latter notation in the following.

-Now, to simulate $Q$, simply pre-compute~\footnote{This can be done efficiently by Gottesman-Knill.
-It is important to note that pre-computation only helps construct the classical circuit which we first-and-foremost want to show \textit{exists}.
-So, in principle, it does not matter if pre-computation is inefficient - as will be the case later.} a $n$-bit string $s$ in the support of $Q\ket{0^{n}}$.
-Then $s$ defines a classical circuit $C$ which, on input $x\in\{0,1\}^{n}$, outputs:
+Now, to p-simulate $Q$, simply pre-compute an $n$-bit string $s$ in the support of $Q\ket{0^{n}}$, which can be done efficiently by Gottesman-Knill.
+It is important to note that the pre-computation only helps construct the classical circuit which we first-and-foremost want to show \emph{exists}, so, in principle, it does not matter if pre-computation is inefficient as will be the case later.
+Then $s$ defines a classical circuit $C$ which, on input $x\in\{0,1\}^{n}$, outputs the $n$-bit string: